Personal Requirements

 Firefighters (operational volunteers) respond to fire, road accidents and other incidents where potential or actual risks are posed to life and/or property.
 Operational roles may also involve management of vegetation, fire equipment and broader incidents.
 Many operational volunteers also undertake non-operational roles/positions.

-Support (non-operational) volunteers do not fight fires, although support the brigade and community in a range of ways, including but not limited to fundraising, events, publicity, education, health and safety, treasury, administration and prevention and preparedness programs.
+Support (non-operational) volunteers do not fight fires.
+Non-operational volunteers support the brigade and community in a range of ways, including but not limited to fundraising, events, publicity, education, health and safety, treasury, administration and prevention and preparedness programs.

-There are training and leadership options available to both operational and non-operational roles.
+There are training and leadership opportunities available for both operational and non-operational roles.

 Can I do both firefighting (operational) and support (non-operational) roles?